THE WILLIAM RIEDLIN FAMILY

 Mary Anna Marie Riedlin was born on February 12, 1883.
-Her family and friends called her Mamye (Mamie).
-She was seven years older than her sister Lucia (Lucy), four years older than Walter, but two years younger than William, Jr. At the age of 26, Mamye married Clarence Cobb in 1909.
+Her family and friends called her Mayme (Mamie).
+She was a middle child: seven years older than her sister Lucia (Lucy) and four years older than Walter, but two years younger than William, Jr. At the age of 26, Mamye married Clarence Cobb in 1909.
 The following year the couple had a son, Clarence William Riedlin Cobb.
-In 1911 they had a daughter Marion who sadly died in 1912, the same year as the mother of the Riedlin family, Emma.
-In 1915, the couple had a daughter Martha Lucia Cobb.
+In 1911 they had a daughter, Marion, who sadly died in 1912 - the same year as the matriarch of the Riedlin family, Emma.
+In 1915, the couple had a daughter, Martha Lucia Cobb.
 A decade later in 1925, Mayme became divorced from her husband and never remarried.
 Her son Clarence Cobb married Elenora Breadon and they had two sons, William Richard in 1929 and Clarence Riedlin, Jr., in 1932.
 Clarence divorced in 1936 and married Margaret Ruth White.
-Mayme's daughter Martha married LeRoy Sheldon Ferry in 1937 and had a daughter Ann Lynn Ferry in 1940.
-Ann married David Air White and had three children, Linda Ann White, Elizabeth Lynne White and David Robert White.
+Mayme's daughter Martha married LeRoy Sheldon Ferry in 1937 and had a daughter, Ann Lynn Ferry, in 1940.
+Ann married David Air White and had three children, Linda Ann White, Elizabeth Lynne White, and David Robert White.

-Lucia Riedlin was the youngest daughter of the Riedlin's born January 2, 1890.
+Lucia Riedlin was the youngest daughter of the Riedlins, born on January 2, 1890.
 It appears she attended the School of the Brown County Ursuline's in St. Martin, OH.
-She married William C. Schott (Will), the youngest son of the Johan Michael Schott family from Cincinnati on September, 30, 1914.
-The marriage was held at the Riedlin home and the reception was held at the Bavarian Rathskeller for 100 people.
+On September 30, 1914, she married William C. Schott (Will), the youngest son of the Johan Michael Schott family from Cincinnati.
+The marriage ceremony was held at the Riedlin home and the reception was held at the Bavarian Rathskeller in an event for 100 people.
 Lucy and Will had two sons.
-The oldest, William Riedlin Schott (Bill) in 1915, married Catherine Sue Lake 1948 and had a son William Patton Schott in 1952.
-The youngest son, Louis Leuders Schott, married Virginia Erhardt in 1947 and had a son Louis Ried Schott in 1949.
+The oldest, William Riedlin Schott (Bill) was born in 1915, married Catherine Sue Lake in 1948, and had a son, William Patton Schott, in 1952.
+The youngest son, Louis Leuders Schott, married Virginia Erhardt in 1947 and had a son, Louis Ried Schott, in 1949.

 The c.
 1905 photo on the left below shows Emma Riedlin in the middle and her daughters Lucy on the left and Mayme on the right.
 The photo on the right was from 1916 and shows Mayme Riedlin Cobb on the left and Lucy Riedlin Schott on the far right.
 The children left to right are William (Billy) Riedlin Schott, Clarence William and Martha Cobb.

-Emma Hoffman Karweise, the mother of Emma Riedlin, lived with the Riedlin family at their home on Main Street, until she passed away in 1915, the same year as Walter.
-By then the Riedlin home was becoming rather empty as Mayme had moved out when she married in 1909 and Lucy left in 1914 after she was wed.
+Emma Hoffman Karweise, the mother of Emma Riedlin, lived with the Riedlin family at their home on Main Street until she passed away in 1915, the same year as Walter.
+By then the Riedlin home was becoming rather empty - Mayme had moved out when she married in 1909; Lucy had left in 1914 after she was wed.
 When William Jr. and William Sr. both passed away in early 1919, there were no immediate members of the Riedlin family remaining to occupy the Main Street homestead.
 Therefore, it is believed that shortly after the Riedlin men passed away, the Riedlin home was sold.
-It was reportedly converted to a funeral home in the 1920's, and was being used for this purpose nearly a century later.
-The home is and its carriage house (converted to an office use) are operating as the Covington Chapel of the Middendorf-Bulloch Funeral Homes.
+The property was reportedly converted to a funeral home in the 1920s, and was still being used for this purpose nearly a century later.
+The home and its carriage house (converted for office use) has operated as the Covington Chapel of the Middendorf-Bulloch Funeral Homes.
 (Coincidently, William Sr. and Middendorf were both officers and investors in a business together, the Prosper Gold Mining Co.)

 THE PASSING OF WILLIAM RIEDLIN & HIS SONS.

 William passed away on February 19th, 1919, in Asheville, NC.
-He suffered from acute asthma and was visiting this resort in this town to improve his condition when he died.
-Four years earlier, his son Walter also died in Asheville, NC, and possibly the same resort.
+He suffered from acute asthma and was visiting a resort in this town in an attempt to improve his condition when he died.
+Four years earlier, his son Walter also died in Asheville, NC - possibly at the same resort.
 About three weeks later, on March 6, 1919, William Riedlin died in Covington, KY.
-Therefore, in a period of only four years, the men in the Riedlin family had all passed away.
+Therefore, in a period of only four years, all of the men in the Riedlin family had passed away.

-William arrived in Cincinnati in 1870 spending almost 50-years in the area.
+William had arrived in Cincinnati in 1870 and spent almost 50 years of his life in the area.
 He established and worked at what became Bavarian Brewing Co. for 37 years.
-Further, the brewery was owned and operated by his descendants until 1966 for a total of 84 years, and over 45 years after his death and the death of his sons.
+Further, the brewery was owned and operated by his descendants until 1966 for a total of about 83 years - over 45 years after his death and the death of his sons.

 A trunk that was passed down to Lucia Riedlin, and believed to be from her father, William, Sr., is shown above.
 (The initial C. may be for Carl, his christened name.)

-The Knights of Columbus issued a Resolutions Respert in tribute to William Riedlin shortly after his passing.
-An obiturary and brief biography was prepared in caligraphy.
+The Knights of Columbus issued a Resolutions Respect in tribute to William Riedlin shortly after his passing.
+An obituary and brief biography were prepared in calligraphy.